12 FAM 000

 Upgrading: The determination that particular unclassified or classified information requires a higher degree of protection against unauthorized disclosure than currently provided.
 Such determination shall be coupled with a marking of the material with the new designation.

-U.S. diplomatic pouch: A properly documented, sealed bag, brief case, envelope, or other container.
+U.S. Diplomatic Pouch: A properly documented, sealed bag such as airfreight pouches: official, unclassified, registered or unregistered items, unclassified controlled air pouches (UCAP) and courier pouches generally limited to official classified and administratively controlled items.
 It is used to transmit approved correspondence, documents, publications, and other items for official use between the Department, U.S. Diplomatic posts, and between U.S. Diplomatic posts.
-(See 14 FAH-4 H-212.1-5.)
+(See 14 FAH-4 H-212.1-5 and 14 FAH-4 H-212.2).

 User: Individual, or (system) process acting on behalf of an individual, authorized to access an information system.